mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 There are hundreds of tables available to market participants.
 Some of those are not available to the public (e.g. settlement data), but most are.
 The most important ones are:

+- `DUDETAILSUMMARY` contains some static data about each generator (e.g. which region they are in)
 - `DISPATCHPRICE` - for energy and ancillary prices
-- `P5MIN_REGIONSOLUTION`
+- `P5MIN_REGIONSOLUTION` - for short term price and energy forecasts
-- `DISPATCH_UNIT_SCADA` - per-generator power output
+- `DISPATCH_UNIT_SCADA` - per-generator power output at the start of each 5 minute interval
 - `DISPATCHLOAD` - despite the name, this is for both generators and loads.
 This is per-generator power (both actual, and what they were supposed to do), ancillary service dispatch (what they were supposed to be able to provide if called upon, but not whether they were actually called upon)
 - `DISPATCHREGIONSUM` - This contains region-level power, both actual and planned.
 This is for both generated, consumed and imported/exported power, as well as ancillary services.
 A few of the columns about total renewable output/capacity are always empty, unfortunately.
 - `BIDDAYOFFER`, `BIDOFFERPERIOD`, `BIDPEROFFER_D`, `BIDDAYOFFER_D`, `BIDPEROFFER`: Raw bids by generators.
 These are very large, up to 2 TB uncompressed if you download 10 years of data.
 They are also very complex to understand.
 A dedicated section explains them [further down](#bids).
 - There is [**4 second** granularity power data](https://github.com/UNSW-CEEM/NEMOSIS/wiki/AEMO-Tables#four-second-fcas-data-fcas_4_second) for every generator, as well as some other data (such as grid frequency).
 This is exceptionally large, and in a different location and format to the other data.
-This is described further down.
-- `DUDETAILSUMMARY` contains some static data about each generator

 Some other important tables are listed in the [Nemosis wiki](https://github.com/UNSW-CEEM/NEMOSIS/wiki/AEMO-Tables).

 There are conceptually related groups of tables.

 - `DISPATCH*` refers to the actual decisions from NEMDE's market clearing.
-This includes the actual price (could be energy or FCAS), power instructions (`CLEARED`) per generator, or per region, interconnector flows between regions etc.
+This includes the actual price (could be energy or FCAS), power targets from AEMO ("cleared") per generator, or per region, interconnector flows between regions etc.
 - `PREDISPATCH*` and `P5*` refer to AEMO's predictions for the near term.
-(These predictions are stored in the data for the long term.)
+(Each revision of these predictions is stored in perpetuity, so you can see how predictions change over time for a given interval.)
 - `ANCILLARY*` refers to [`FCAS`](#what-is-fcas).
 - `PASA`, `STPASA`, `MTPASA` refer to medium term (multi-day) to long term (multi-month) predictions
 - `SETTLEMENT*` refers to invoicing data, which is typically private